-$1 from every item sold at Salinity goes toward the organizations in our Turn The Tide Fund.
-You can make an additional one-time or recurring contribution by adding this item to your cart.
+1% of sales at Salinity go toward the organizations in our Turn The Tide Fund.
+You can also make an additional one-time or recurring contribution by adding this item to your cart.

 These twenty nonprofits and schools are working actively to turn the tide on climate change, overharvesting, pollution, and food inequity.
 Help us help them, please!
 All contributions get divided evenly and are donated (minus credit card processing fees).
 We will be sharing totals as we grow.